 The "Centro Vacacional" is open all year round, so you can go there anytime if the weather is good.

-For complete information on getting to Mexico and traveling around I highly recommend the Lonely Planet guidebook on Mexico now in its 11th edition.
+For complete information on getting to Mexico and traveling around I highly recommend the Lonely Planet guidebook on Mexico.

 There is also a campground within the "Centro Vacacional".
 The price is around 40 Pesos per person.
 For both the campground and the huts the checkout time is 13:00, but you can leave your car within the "Centro Vacacional" until your return from La Malinche.
 To ask for available huts and/or prices call the "Centro Vacacional" at (246) 462-4098.